yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 ### Recovery and failover.

 Tarantool instance during reading WAL should postpone the commit until the 'confirm' is read.
-In case the WAL eof is achieved, the instancei should keep rollback for all transactions that are waiting for a confirm entry until the role of the instance is set.
+In case the WAL eof is achieved, the instance should keep rollback for all transactions that are waiting for a confirm entry until the role of the instance is set.
 In case this instance become a replica there are no additional actions needed, since all info